AmpliconSuite/AmpliconArchitect/README.md

 ### Changelog:

 ### 2026 updates
+- `1.6.r0` adds the following:
+  - Adds **Clarabel**, a free, open-source solver, as an alternative to Mosek for AA's copy-number optimization.
+Clarabel is used automatically whenever no Mosek license is present, so a Mosek license is no longer required to run AA.
+The solver can be selected explicitly with `--solver {mosek,clarabel}`; results are nearly identical between the two.
+See the [copy-number solver section](#copy-number-solver--do-i-need-a-mosek-license-short-answer-no).
+  - Writes a version header line (`#AmpliconArchitect 1.6.r0`) to the graph and cycles output files, allowing downstream tools (e.g. AmpliconClassifier) to identify the generating AA version.
 - `1.5.r7` Updates `--no_cstats` mode to also not write to coverage stats file, and refines pair-support argument handling.
 - `1.5.r6` adds bugfixes for some `GRCh38_viral` ref amplicons having a graph decomposition source node at contig position 0, resulting in a MOSEK graph optimization solve failure and subsequent cycle decomposition crash.
 - `1.5.r5` refactors `amplified_intervals.py` to gain a modest speedup on high coverage samples and allows single-end reads to contribute to support counts from externally provided SV VCFs.